 - Category card: Earns higher rates in specific categories (dining, groceries, gas, etc.) and a lower base rate elsewhere.
 Best if your spending is concentrated — if you spend heavily on groceries, a card with a strong grocery bonus will outperform a flat-rate card in your wallet.

 A common winning strategy: use a category card as your primary for your top spending areas, and a flat-rate card as the backup for everything else.
 Both have no annual fee, so the combination costs nothing to maintain.
+If you're debating whether a low annual fee card might outperform a free one, our Is a Low Annual Fee Card Better Than No Annual Fee? breaks down the math.

 Step 4: Check the Fine Print on Caps and Foreign Fees